 Complementary color combinations make things stand out.

-Complementary colors are “opposite” colors.
-They are opposite of each other on the color wheel, meaning the one color they lack is that one opposite of them.
+Complementary colors are "opposite" colors.
+They are opposite of each other on the color wheel, meaning the one color they lack is the one opposite of them.

-You might even notice that some of your favorite sport teams use complementary colors.
+You might even notice that some of your favorite sports teams use complementary colors.
 From football to hockey, opposite colors are used for some great color combinations.

 Blue is the opposite of orange.